 Whatever the reason is that you are filing the Notice to Quit, this reason must be clearly spelled out in the Notice.
 Failure to present a tenant with a Notice to Quit is a common eviction mistake landlords make.

 Who Should Be Named on the Notice to Quit?

-How Do You Serve a Notice to Quit?
+How Do You Send a Notice to Quit?

-When Must You Serve a Notice to Quit?
+When Must You Send a Notice to Quit?

-The reason you are evicting a tenant will determine how far in advance of filing for an eviction you must serve the Notice to Quit.
+The reason you are evicting a tenant will determine when you must send the tenant the Notice to Quit.
 In almost all cases, this Notice must be served a minimum of three days before you are able to file for an eviction.
 Some reasons could require as much as a year’s notice.

 Often, you must first serve a tenant with a Notice to Cease before you can even serve them with a Notice to Quit.
 For example, you may serve a tenant with a Notice to Cease if they are disrupting other tenants in the building.
 If they continue this behavior after receiving this Notice to Cease, you can then serve them with a Notice to Quit.

 Wait for Tenant Response